Hakimi: Will Inter Milan wideman be third-time lucky against Real Madrid? | Goal.com

 Hakimi: Will Inter Milan wideman be third-time lucky against Real Madrid?

-Even though Inter Milan face Shakhtar Donetsk and not Real Madrid this weekend, Achraf Hakimi can still have a hand in the elimination of his former employers.
+Even though Inter Milan face Shakhtar Donetsk and not Real Madrid on Wednesday, Achraf Hakimi can still have a hand in the elimination of his former employers.

 The sale of Hakimi to Inter in the summer prompted a few raised eyebrows due to the Morocco youngster’s significant growth in two seasons at Borussia Dortmund to become one of the brightest wide defenders in Europe.